Capital Lincoln of Wilmington

 Winner: Tie – Both models offer the same progression of trim levels, providing similar paths to elevated luxury.

-Lincoln Nautilus – The 2025 Nautilus lineup gives shoppers a clear path through three trims: Premier, Reserve, and Lincoln Black Label Nautilus.
-Each level layers in additional features, starting with the well-equipped Premier and culminating in the Lincoln Black Label Nautilus model's curated themes and premium appointments.
+Lincoln Nautilus – The 2026 Nautilus lineup gives shoppers a clear path through three trims: Premiere, Reserve, and Lincoln Black Label Nautilus.
+Each level layers in additional features, starting with the well-equipped Premiere and culminating in the Lincoln Black Label Nautilus model's curated themes and upscale appointments.
+The Nautilus also has a slightly lower starting MSRP.
 You can finance or lease a Lincoln Nautilus and enjoy these tiers without having to sort through an overly complex structure.

-Lincoln Aviator – The 2025 Aviator mirrors this same lineup, beginning with Premier, advancing to Reserve, and topping out with the indulgent Lincoln Black Label Aviator.
-This gives the model a parallel progression to its smaller sibling.
+Lincoln Aviator – The 2026 Aviator mirrors this same lineup, beginning with Premiere, advancing to Reserve, and topping out with the indulgent Lincoln Black Label Aviator.
+This gives the model a parallel progression to its smaller sibling, though the base MSRP of the Aviator is slightly higher.
 Flexible choices are available through Lincoln Aviator lease deals at our dealership.

 Specs & Performance